-then $\psi$ is a radial function. \end{proposition} We first recall the following result based on Steiner symmetrization method. \begin{proposition}[From Theorem 5.2 and Theorem 6.1 in \cite{brock2000continuous} or Theorem 3.2 in \cite{ruiz2023symmetry}] Let $\Omega$ be an open bounded set and $\psi$ a non-negative $C^2$ solution to Then $F$ being continuous implies that $\psi$ is locally radial that is: where $A=\cup_{i}A_{i}$, $\mathcal{C}=\{\nabla \psi=0\}$ and $A_{k}$ are disjoint open annuli or balls and $\psi$ is radially symmetric in $A_{k}$. \end{proposition} \begin{proof}[Proof of Proposition \ref{prop: rigidity in degenate case}] Given Proposition \ref{prop: steiner symmetry type}, all we need to do is show that $\psi$ is single signed on $\Omega_{\Gamma}.$ Towards a contradiction, assume that $\psi$ takes both positive and negative values in $\Omega_{\Gamma}.$ Simply by continuity, it follows that the set of zeros of $\psi$ in $\Omega_{\Gamma}$ is infinite.
-It follows, by our choice of $\Gamma,$ that at least one of those zeros is not a critical point of $\psi$ (since the critical set in $\Omega_{\Gamma}\cap\{\psi=0\}$ is discrete).
+Then $\psi$ is a radial function. \end{proposition} We first recall the following result based on the Steiner symmetrization method. \begin{proposition}[From Theorem 5.2 and Theorem 6.1 in \cite{brock2000continuous} or Theorem 3.2 in \cite{ruiz2023symmetry}] Let $\Omega$ be an open bounded domain and $\psi$ be a non-negative $C^2$ solution to Then $F$ being continuous implies that $\psi$ is locally radial in the sense that where $A=\cup_{i}A_{i}$, $\mathcal{C}=\{\nabla \psi=0\}$ and $A_{i}$ are disjoint open annuli or balls and $\psi$ is radially symmetric in $A_{i}$. \end{proposition} \begin{proof}[Proof of Proposition \ref{prop: rigidity in degenate case}] Given Proposition \ref{prop: steiner symmetry type}, all we need to do is show that $\psi$ is {single-signed} in $\Omega_{\Gamma}.$ Towards a contradiction, assume that $\psi$ takes both positive and negative values in $\Omega_{\Gamma}.$ Simply by continuity, it follows that the set of zeros of $\psi$ in $\Omega_{\Gamma}$ is infinite.
+It follows from our choice of $\Gamma$ that at least one of those zeros is not a critical point of $\psi$ (since the critical set in $\Omega_{\Gamma}\cap\{\psi=0\}$ is discrete).
 It follows that $F$ is analytic in a neighborhood of zero.
-This contradicts Lemma \ref{GeneralDegree} (just like in the proof of Lemma \ref{BoundaryCritical}). \end{proof}
+This contradicts Lemma \ref{GeneralDegree} (just as in the proof of Lemma \ref{BoundaryCritical}). \end{proof}